-Number of Spanish lenders lending to non residents decreases
+Number of Spanish lenders lending Mortgages to non residents decreases

-The last few weeks have seen more Spanish Lenders remove fixed rates as an option for a mortgage in Spain for applications where the applicant earns their incomes in a different currency to Euros.
+The last few weeks have seen more Spanish Banks remove fixed rates as an option for a mortgage in Spain for applications where the applicant earns their incomes in a different currency to Euros.

 Whilst most lenders have stipulated currencies by which they will still lend by way of a variable rate an increasing number have decided to withdraw from lending to certain applicants earning their incomes in certain currencies.

 Who is this affecting

 The situation has got increasingly worse.
 As the legal teams in the Banks have absorbed the implications of the new currency rules.

-Most highly traded currencies like the US dollar and Sterling all lenders are dealing with on a variable rate basis but for the far east and middle east currencies like the Dirham and those working and living in the UAE, it has become yet more difficult again to find a solution.
+Most highly traded currencies like the US dollar and Sterling all lenders are dealing with on a variable rate basis but for the far east and middle east currencies like the Dirham and those working and living in the UAE, it has become yet more difficult again to find a Spanish Mortgage solution.

-Interestingly due to “ internal politics” one lender UCI will no longer lend to individuals who earn their income in US dollars
+Interestingly due to “ internal politics” one lender UCI will no longer lend mortgages to individuals who earn their income in US dollars

-Whilst other deemed stable currencies like the Canadian Dollar, Swiss Franc, Danish Krona are generally included in list of will accept currencies currencies like the Dirham, and Hong Kong Dollar are not.
+Whilst other deemed stable currencies like the Canadian Dollar, Swiss Franc, Danish Krone are generally included in list of will accept currencies currencies like the Dirham, and Hong Kong Dollar are not.

 Spanish developers struggling

 A Number of developers who pre-sold units off plan on basis the buyer could subrogate ( take over) a loan they had secured at build stage and have sold the unit off the back of a mortgage comes with it at completion are finding themselves in a situation where not only can they no longer offer this option for the closing funds but the buyer is independently finding difficult to source any Spanish Bank that will lend.

 This has a double affect for the developer.
 The client cannot make the final payments but the buyer is also very upset they have bought based on a guaranteed mortgage in Spain which is no longer forthcoming.

 Expats from the UAE who are prolific buyers in Spain have been hardest hit.